jubishop/NitPicker/README.md

 # NitPicker

 NitPicker is a command-line tool that provides AI-powered code reviews for your Git changes.
 It analyzes your staged changes by default, but can also review any diff piped to it.
-It offers constructive feedback to help improve code quality, security, performance, and maintainability.
+It offers scathing and mercilessly critical feedback to help improve code quality, security, performance, and maintainability by making you feel like an idiot.

 ## Features